MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-visualization-slicers.md

     ![formatting](media/power-bi-visualization-slicers/3-format.png)

-2. Click the dropdown arrows next to each category to display and edit the options.
+2. Select the drop-down arrows next to each category to display and edit the options.

 ### General options
 1. Select red under **Outline color** and change **Outline weight** to "2".
 This sets the color and thickness of the header and item outlines or underlines, when enabled.